Terms and Conditions of Engagement for Employers

 - Expire the vacancy advert on Career Connect or notify the Careers Service when the post has been filled.

-2.1 Whilst we will advertise unpaid opportunities that are completed as part of a programme of study, such as a placement year, we strongly encourage employers to pay at least national minimum wage in these instances.
-Organisations can benefit significantly from the skills, knowledge and attributes that a student can bring and we therefore believe that they should be paid for any work that they undertake.
-Offering paid opportunities also supports social mobility by improving access to opportunities for those who are economically disadvantaged.
-This is in line with the Association of Graduate Careers Advisory Services (AGCAS) Work Experience Standard, which sets out the minimum requirements for a work experience opportunity that we expect to be met in order for an opportunity to be advertised to students, and the Good Practice Guide that we would hope all employers who recruit students/graduates will work towards.
+2.1 Whilst the Careers Service will advertise unpaid opportunities that are completed as part of a programme of study, such as a placement year when working unpaid is legally allowable, we strongly encourage employers to pay at least national minimum wage in these instances.
+This is inline with the Association of Graduate Careers Advisory Services (AGCAS) Work Experience Standard and the Good Practice Guide that we would hope all employers who recruit students/graduates will work towards.
+Further guidance can be found on the Government website.

 2.2 For vacancies that require students/graduates to work in their own home, it is the employer’s responsibility to ensure that they have a Home Working policy that adheres to the Health and Safety at Work Act 1974.
 For further guidance, employers can refer to the Health and Safety Executive website.